 World Patient Safety Day

-World Patient Safety Day is a holiday that’s observed every year on September 17th.
-It’s a day that’s designed to raise awareness about patient safety and to encourage healthcare providers, insurance companies, and organizations to take patient safety more seriously.
+World Patient Safety Day is a holiday observed every year on September 17th.
+It is designed to raise awareness about patient safety and to encourage healthcare providers, insurance companies, and organizations to take patient safety more seriously.

 According to recent statistics, approximately one out of ten patients in the world is harmed while receiving care in a hospital.
 And nearly half of these “patient accidents” can be considered preventable.
-That’s why it’s important for everyone who has anything to do with patient care needs to observe this holiday.
+That’s why it’s important for everyone involved in patient care to observe this holiday.

-This is a holiday that gives these professionals a chance to create a safer environment for their patients and it’s a day that gives a voice to so many people who rely on the medical care provided by their local hospital.
+This holiday gives professionals a chance to create a safer environment for their patients and gives a voice to the many people who rely on the medical care provided by their local hospital.

-World Patient Safety Day is a holiday that was established by the 72nd World Health Assembly in 2019.
+World Patient Safety Day was established by the 72nd World Health Assembly in 2019.
 They created the holiday by passing Resolution WHA72.6.
-It was a day to enhance the global understanding of patient safety and to work towards improving patient safety standards.
+It was a day to enhance global understanding of patient safety and to work towards improving patient safety standards.

 Every year, a new theme is released for this day.
 For example, in 2020, the theme was “Health Worker Safety: A Priority for Patient Safety.”
 In 2021, the theme was “Act now for safe and respectful childbirth!” and in 2022, the theme was “Medication Safety.”